Fotfake1/epp_final_project_sbp/README.md

 ## Remarks

 ### Project structure:
-The project is divided into the following mental parts, which can be thought of seperately and which are built on each other: Webscraping, data management, feature creation, model built, model selection and simulation.
-Each of the mental building blocks is located in a seperate folder, excluded the model built and model selection, which are placed together.
+The project is divided into the following mental parts, which can be thought of separately and which are built on each other: Webscraping, data management, feature creation, model built, model selection and simulation.
+Each of the mental building blocks is located in a separately folder, excluded the model built and model selection, which are placed together.
 The results can be generated through the pytask command, plots are placed in the generated .pdf file.

 ### Simulation: